 Taxes are levied at the State, county, and municipal levels in West Virginia.
 Counties administer and collect property taxes although property tax rates reflect levies for State government, county governments, county boards of education, and municipalities.
-Counties may also impose a hotel occupancy tax on lodging places not located within the city limits of any municipality that levies such a tax.
-Municipalities may levy license and gross receipts taxes on businesses located within the city limits and a hotel occupancy tax on lodging places in the city.
-Additionally, a municipality may levy a sales tax if certain qualifying criteria are met.
+Counties may also impose a hotel occupancy tax on lodging places not located within the city limits of any municipality that levies such a tax and an economic opportunity district sales tax when the tax is authorized by the Legislature.
+Municipalities may levy license and gross receipts taxes on businesses located within or doing business in the city limits and a hotel occupancy tax on lodging places in the city.
+Additionally, a municipality may levy a sales tax and pursuant to authorization by the Legislature impose an economic opportunity sales tax.
 Any local sales tax, however, must be administered by the State Tax Commissioner.